 Overview of Interrogation Tactics

-Today’s CID, NCIS and OSI agents have gone far beyond the stereotypical "good cop, bad cop" routine.
-These agents are trained in the art of interrogation and the psychology of manipulation, and use an arsenal of weapons to extract confessions from unsuspecting Service Members.
+CID, NCIS and OSI agents go far beyond the stereotypical "good cop, bad cop" routine.
+These agents are trained in the art of interrogation and the psychology of manipulation.
+They employ an arsenal of effective weapons to extract confessions from unsuspecting and vulnerable service members.
 Law enforcement agents are trained to get suspects to start talking and stay talking.
-The agents are typically friendly, polite, and persistent; they give the illusion of engaging the suspect in casual conversation and rarely succumb to making blatant accusations.
-If necessary, an agent will empathize with a suspect and go so far as to suggest mitigating circumstances that justify criminal acts.
+Agents are typically friendly, polite, and persistent.
+They give the illusion that they are engaging the suspect in casual conversation, and they rarely resort to making blatant accusations.
+If necessary, agents empathize with suspects, and go so far as to suggest there might be mitigating circumstances that justify criminal acts.

-Is there anything you would like to add to this statement?
-No.
+"Is there anything you would like to add to this statement?"

 Coercive Law Enforcement Tactic: Using the clock against the accused